A number of features supported by other storage engines are not

 Durability of commits.
 There are no durable commits on disk.
 Commits are replicated, but there is no guarantee that logs are flushed to disk on commit.

 --binlog-format=MIXED) when setting up cluster replication.
 See Chapter 8, NDB Cluster Replication, for more information.

-Replication using global transaction identifiers (GTIDs) is not compatible with NDB Cluster, and is not supported in NDB Cluster 7.5.
+Replication using global transaction identifiers (GTIDs) is not compatible with NDB Cluster, and is not supported in NDB Cluster 7.5 or NDB CLuster 7.6.
 Do not enable GTIDs when using the

 NDBstorage engine, as this is very likely to cause problems up to and including failure of NDB Cluster Replication.